 - 1. What types of smart thermostats can be installed under the Program?

-Only the ecobee3 lite smart thermostat is currently approved for the Program.
+The Nest Thermostat E and the ecobee3 lite smart thermostats are currently approved for the Program.
 Other thermostats may be added at a later time.

 a.
 For the $100 additional incentive, participating contractors must install 2 energy efficiency measures and an approved smart thermostat.
 At least one energy efficiency measure has to be installed in 2019 by the same contractor.